Optimal Model Selection for Conformalized Robust Optimization: Conformalized Robust Optimization with Model Selection

-Assumption \ref{assum:quantile_estimation} is used to ensure the consistency of quantile estimation, which is common in investigating the width efficiency of conformal prediction sets, e.g., \citet{lei2018distribution} and \citet{yang2024selection}.
+Assumption \ref{assum:quantile_estimation} ensures the consistency of quantile estimation, which is common in investigating the width efficiency of conformal prediction sets, e.g., \citet{lei2018distribution} and \citet{yang2024selection}.
 We impose Assumption \ref{assum:loss} for simplicity of concentration.
-Assumption \ref{assum:Lipschitz_solution_1} is key to safely approximating the oracle decision risk, i.e., the approximation relation $\phi(Y_{n+1}, z_{\lambda}^{\mathsf{o}}(X_{n+1}))\approx \phi(Y_{n+1}, z_{\lambda}(X_{n+1}))$.
-For a general convex loss $\phi$, this assumption can be satisfied because most robust optimization problems are cone programming, whose solutions can be {locally Lipschitz continuous} to threshold $q$, see \citet{bolte2021nonsmooth} and \citet{wang2023learning}.
+Assumption \ref{assum:Lipschitz_solution_1} is key to safely approximating the oracle decision risk $\E[\phi(Y, z_{\lambda}^o(X))]$ of model $S_{\lambda}$.
+This assumption is mild, as most robust optimization problems --- such as portfolio optimization with box or ellipsoid prediction sets --- are cone programming.
+Their solutions typically exhibit {locally Lipschitz continuous} to threshold $q$, see \citet{bolte2021nonsmooth} and \citet{wang2023learning}.